google/grr-doc/installing-and-running-grr/via-docker.md

 #### Available Binaries
-Binaries to start the different GRR components, create new certificates, repack templates etc. are included in the GRR docker image.
+Binaries to start the different GRR components, create new certificates, repack templates etc. are included in the GRR Docker image.
-All available binaries are in the `$PATH` in the docker container and can also be found inside the container in `/usr/share/grr-server/bin`.
+All available binaries are in the `$PATH` in the Docker container and can also be found inside the container in `/usr/share/grr-server/bin`.

 ### Fleetspeak Docker Image

-The Fleetspeak docker image is available in the Github container registry of the Fleetspeak repository: [https://github.com/google/fleetspeak/pkgs/container/fleetspeak](https://github.com/google/fleetspeak/pkgs/container/fleetspeak).
+The Fleetspeak Docker image is available in the Github container registry of the Fleetspeak repository: [https://github.com/google/fleetspeak/pkgs/container/fleetspeak](https://github.com/google/fleetspeak/pkgs/container/fleetspeak).

 ### Versioning (Fleetspeak and GRR)